Ike & Tina Turner: Awards and nominations

 Ike & Tina Turner were inducted into the Rock & Roll Hall of Fame in 1991, and the St. Louis Classic Rock Hall of Fame in 2015.
 They've each received a star on the St. Louis Walk of Fame.
 Tina received a star on the Hollywood Walk of Fame in 1986.
-She is also inducted into the SoulMusic Hall of Fame, the Memphis Music Hall of Fame, and the Rock & Roll Hall of Fame as a solo artist.
+She is also inducted into the SoulMusic Hall of Fame, the Memphis Music Hall of Fame, the Rock & Roll Hall of Fame and the Rhythm and Blues Hall of Fame as a solo artist.
 Additionally, she is a 2005 recipient of the Kennedy Center Honors.
 Ike is inducted into the Blues Hall of Fame, the Rhythm and Blues Music Hall of Fame, the Mississippi Musicians Hall of Fame, and Hollywood's RockWalk.

 Ike & Tina Turner received the following awards: